-Being Painting his true vocation, he decides to travel abroad and to break his comfortable life style in order to improve his technique and to learn new methods.
-In Barcelona he studied Altarpiece and Polychromy (Massana School), Ceramic (Arts and Crafts School), as well as Engraving and Lithography, not only in the Catalan metropolis, but also in Paris (Atelier Hayter) and Toronto (North Toronto Collegiate), where he also made his living creating stained glass artworks, aside from other occupations like taxi driver.
-During his Parisian stay, it is also possible to review his studies of Plastic Arts (Université de Vincennes) and History of the Art (École du Louvre).
+He studies Painting, Drawing & Esculpture (Instituto Barcelonés de Arte), Altarpiece & Polychromy (Massana School), Ceramics (Arts & Crafts School of Barcelona), as well as Engraving & Lithography, not only in the Catalan metropolis, but also in Paris (Atelier Hayter) and Toronto (North Toronto Collegiate), cities where he also makes his living creating paintings and stained glass artworks, aside from other occupations as taxi driver, waiter or even dog walker.
+During his bohemian staying in Paris, where he makes friendship and shares flat with the famous catalan pianist Josep Colom, it is also possible to review his studies of Plastic Arts (Université de Vincennes) and History of Art (École du Louvre).

-Only the sickness kept him away from his passion.
-Luis Fraile left us on Kings' Day of 2016.
-His legacy features more than 3000 artworks.
+Only a long sickness kept him away from his vital passion.
+Unfortunately Luis Fraile left us on Kings' Day of 2016.
+His great artistic legacy features more than 3000 artworks with an exceptional originality.

 " The creations of this non-conformist Spanish artist are sprinkled with allegories as a criticism of the human condition.
 Like pages checked by the author in the urban chronicle of our days.
 Luis Fraile art is complex, profound and unsettling, an ambitious controlled expressionism through a mysterious figuration, serene narrative, multiple characters-objects in space, out of his rich imagination."

 " Surrealistic traits are perceived in those strange beings that populate his paintings, as well as characteristics of Impressionism, discovered throughout his years of learning and, to some extent, assimilated.
 But the characteristic of Luis Fraile Painting is the Syncretism of an art that knows how to take advantage of all the 'isms' and has managed to overcome them."